davideghz/remember_app/README.md

 # future goals

+- use Ajax, somewhere
+- internationalize emails
-- background jobs queues
+- use background jobs queues (mail?)
 - integrate some API
-- provide API
+- build a RESTful API
-- use react in frontend
+- use some REACT components
+- realtime application (create a car in a view, and you see it in the same view on another windows)